 To call, text or video-chat live with an agent, just scan the QR codes displayed on signage throughout United’s hub airports to access “Agent on Demand.”
 From there, you can get answers to any questions you might ask at the gate, including queries about seat assignments, upgrades, flight status and more.
 It’s also multilingual thanks to the service’s translation functionality!

-On March 11, 2021, this airline began offering two weekly flights between Honolulu and Orlando International Airport, making the latter the only airport in Florida to offer direct access to and from the Aloha State.
+This airline is now offering two weekly flights between Honolulu and Orlando International Airport, making the latter the only airport in Florida to offer direct access to and from the Aloha State.

 Given the fact that it’s J.D.
 Power & Associates’ No. 1 mega airport in the southeastern U.S. for customer satisfaction, it’s no surprise that Orlando International Airport is committed to the safety of passengers and employees.
 To that end, MCO and the onsite Hyatt Regency Orlando International Airport worked hard to achieve the Global Biorisk Advisory Council’s (GBAC) Star Accreditation — the gold standard of safe venues.

 Orlando International Airport has also developed an enhanced cleaning schedule and implemented updated security procedures from the TSA.
 The facility further requires that all 22,000 badged airport employees wear facial coverings inside airport public areas to better safeguard travelers and staff.
 Badged personnel are maintaining social distancing wherever practicable, too, as recommended by the Centers for Disease Control and Prevention (CDC).

 Orlando’s premier airport even provides you with fast access to a variety of face masks, hand sanitizers and similar equipment courtesy of personal protective equipment (PPE) vending machines.